cmboling/multi-dir-fossa-analysis/README.md

 #### Why would you want to do this?

 Cut down on analysis time.
+This approach also makes sense if a monorepo contains many products and in FOSSA you want to see each subdirectory as it's own project. #productTaxonomy

 ### Suggestions